 If a decision is made by the faculty to proceed with new curriculum or updates to existing curriculum, faculty complete the appropriate curriculum proposal including faculty endorsements.

-Curriculum proposals are then submitted to the department chair or progam coordinator/director for endorsement following review of the proposal for accuracy and complete information.
+Faculty originator submits the Curriculum proposal(s) to the Department Chair or Progam Coordinator/Director to review for accuracy and completeness.

-The department chair or program coordinator/director submits the endorsed proposal to the appropriate academic supervisor for review and endorsement.
+The Department Chair or Program Coordinator/Director submits the endorsed proposal to the appropriate academic supervisor for review.

-The academic supervisor uploads the completed, endorsed proposal to the Dropbox.com account by the published deadline.
-Proposoals are reviewed by the Registrar’s Office.
+Upon receipt of permission to move forward with submission, the faculty originator uploads the completed proposal to fsw.Curriculog.com account by the published deadline.
+The originator must approve his or her own proposal in Curriculog.

+Proposals are reviewed by the Department Chair or Program Director/Coordinator.

+Proposals are reviewed by the Dean of the affiliated School.

-Proposals are reviewed by the Office of Academic Affairs and Deans.
+Proposals are reviewed by the Registrar’s Office General Observation and Advising Team.

+Proposals are reviewed by Team AASPIRE (Office of Accountability, Assessment, Sponsored Programs, Institutional Research, and Effectiveness).

-Proposals are reviewed by the Curriculum Committee.
+Proposals are reviewed and voted upon by the Curriculum Committee.

-Curriculum Committee recommendations are submitted to the Provost and Vice President of Academic Affairs for proposal approval.
+Curriculum Committee recommendations are submitted to the Provost for review and approval.

-The Provost forwards the recommendations to the Office of Accountability and Effectiveness for review and signature.
+The Provost forwards the recommendations to the Office of Accountability and Effectiveness (AASPIRE) for final review and approval.

-The approval status by the Provost and Vice President of Academic Affairs of curriculum proposals are made available in the document sent out in a monthly summary report.
+The Chair uploads the Provost-approved Summary Report of the Committee meeting and finalized proposals to the Document Manager.

-Approved Curriculum actions, when applicable, may need to be approved or reviewed by SCNS, the FSW Board of Trustees and/or SACSCOC.
+Approved Curriculum actions may need to be further reviewed and/or approved by SCNS, the FSW Board of Trustees and/or SACSCOC.

 Proposal Considerations